Seraphinite Meaning, Facts and Photos

 Seraphinite Meaning and Properties

-Seraphinite comes from a specific type of clinochlore.
+Seraphinite is a variety of a specific type of clinochlore.
 This relatively rare mineral which is part of the chlorite group can only be found in Russia.

-The clinochlore for seraphinite comes from an iron mine in eastern Siberia called Korshunovskoe.
-Although known for a number of years it only started appearing outside of Russia more recently.
+Seraphinite comes from an iron mine in eastern Siberia called Korshunovskoe.
+Although known for several years, seraphinite only started appearing outside of Russia quite recently.

-It didn't take long for seraphinite to start attracting attention from rock and mineral enthusiasts around the world.
+It was long before it attracted attention from rock and mineral enthusiasts around the world.
 Gradually larger quantities then began finding their way into Europe and the rest of the world.

-Although more readily available now than it once was, large quantities of fine grade seraphinite is still difficult to find.
-Due to the current political situation in Russia, the situation is unlikely to improve and if anything will get worse.
+Although more readily available now than it once was, fine grade seraphinite is still difficult to find.
+Due to the current situation in Russia this is unlikely to improve any time soon.

 Despite the popularity of seraphinite as a gemstone it's very soft and fragile.
-On Mohs scale of mineral hardness it grades 2 to 2.5.
-This tool is used to measure the scratch resistance of one mineral against another.
+On Mohs scale of hardness it grades 2 to 2.5.
+That's similar to the hardness of a fingernail.
 Being so soft makes seraphinite extremely difficult to work with.

 Who Are the Seraphim Angels?

-Some have a slightly different interpretation of seraphim and believe it may actually mean 'fiery flying serpent'.
+Some have a slightly different interpretation of the word seraphim and believe it may actually mean "fiery flying serpent".

 The silvery-white inclusions of mica often present in seraphinite usually radiate outwards.
 This gives the stone a feather-like appearance which has been likened to the the wings of an angel.
 For this reason seraphinite has become closely associated with these celestial beings.